 The Indian Independence struggle had many important chapters including the Revolt of 1857, Jalianawala Bagh massacre, Non-cooperation Movement to the Salt Satyagraha and Quit India Movement.
 India went through a long journey that had numerous national and regional drives and the two main weapons used were truth and non-violence.

-As the tri-color flutters in the sky, let each citizen promise to work hard to bring glory to the country and reach the goal of making India a great nation that stands for human values.
+As the tri-colour flutters in the sky, let each citizen promise to work hard to bring glory to the country and reach the goal of making India a great nation that stands for human values.

-I leave you with my favorite quote:
+I leave you with my favourite quote: